 Symptoms & Signs of Borderline Personality Disorder

 Borderline personality disorder (BPD) is a serious mental health condition with an official definition that comes from an organization called the American Psychiatric Association.
 However, you or your loved one can have symptoms or show signs of the disorder without actually meeting all of the criteria needed to make an official diagnosis.
 In either situation, it’s important to recognize BPD’s effects and seek help as soon as possible.
+BPD effects two in every 100 adults and young women are most commonly impacted.

 A Broad Picture of the Condition